t-mart/aqueue/README.md

 Each item should be an instance of a class that defines an async `progress` method.
 As arguments, it should accept two positional arguments:

-1. a `aqueue.EnqueueFn` that caan be called to enqueue more work.
+1. a `aqueue.EnqueueFn` that can be called to enqueue more work.
 That type is simply an alias for `Callable[[Item], None]`.
 2. a `aqueue.Display` object that gives you control of the terminal display: